 A student-run organization at Harvard Law School

-The Harvard Federalist Society is a group of conservative, libertarian, and moderate law students.
+The Harvard Federalist Society is a group of conservative and libertarian law students.

 Our chief goal is to foster balanced and open debate about the fundamental principles of individual freedom, limited government, and judicial restraint.
 Membership is open to all: our members hold diverse and often conflicting views on a broad range of issues.